xtdb/xtdb/docs/mvp.md

 **A:** Not in the MVP.
 But As the log is ingested in the same order at all nodes, functional transformations of the tx-ops are possible in theory.

+**Q:** Does CRUX support the full Datomic/Datascript dialect of Datalog?

+**A:** No. The `:where` part is similar, but only the map form of queries are supported.
+There's no support for Datomic's built-in functions, or accessing the log and history directly.
+There's also no support for variable bindings or multiple source vars.

+Differences include that `:rules` and `:args`, which is a relation represented as a list of maps which is joined with the query, are being provided in the same query map as the `:find` and `:where` clause.
+CRUX additionally supports the built-in `==` for unification as well as the `!=`.
+Both these unification operators can also take sets of literals as arguments, requiring at least one to match, which is basically a form of or.

+Many of these things can be expected to change after the MVP, but compatibility is not a goal for CRUX.

+**Q:** Any plans for Datalog, Cypher, Gremlin or SPARQL support?

+**A:** The goal is to support different languages, and decouple the query engine from its syntax, but this is not currently the case in the MVP.